 Bright and flexible lighting make this an attractive product, but slightly limited installation options may restrict its use in some cases.

-Ring Floodlight Cam – Design and build quality
+Ring Floodlight Cam Design and build quality – A tough camera but fiddly to install

 Available in black or white, the Ring Floodlight Cam is a chunky bit of kit.
 It’s split into three main components, connected to a single mount: two adjustable floodlights, and the main camera/PIR motion sensor.
 As with previous Ring products I’ve tested, the Floodlight Cam is well made and feels solid and reliable.